skytap/well-architected-framework/resiliency/solutions/VTL/IBMi-iSCSI-VTL-Backups.md

 * [Section 3.4 BRMS Recovery](#brms-recovery)

 ### Introduction<a name="_Toc125454662"></a>
 VTLs are common in backup implementations in IBM i environments.
-The features like flexibility, deduplication, compression, and replication make them perfect for most backup environments.
+The features like flexibility, de-duplication, compression, and replication make them perfect for most backup environments.

 Most of the VTLs work using Fiber connection, but Power FC connections are not allowed in all cloud providers due to architectural constraints.
 Therefore, in cloud implementations, we must use iSCSI-based VTLs.
 A limitation of iSCSI VTL is that it cannot take any backups which need a server to be in restricted mode (Go Save 21,22,23/\*SYSTEM etc.) because the server shuts down the TCP during these backups.
 As a workaround, you can use specially created control groups which help in automating the restricted backups on IBM i servers.

 This document overviews the iSCSI VTL implementation in Skytap IBM i LPARs and the process to perform bare metal recovery (full system backups and recovery to target LPAR).

 ### Scope<a name="takeaways"></a>